-When your baby isn’t even old enough to walk, it may seem silly to take it to the pool.
-Since newborn babies are not born with the ability to swim, there’s a lot of risk of drowning.
+When your baby isn’t enough old to walk, it may seem silly to take infant for baby swimming.
+Since newborn babies are not born with the ability to swim, there’s a danger of life.
 The short answer is—No, baby cannot swim!

-Most newborns are not enough strong to hold their breath or keep their head above and float above the water’s surface.
-They all progress at different levels, just as they start crawling and walking at different levels.
+Mostly, newborns are not enough strong to hold their breath or keep their head above and float above the water’s surface themselves.
+They all show progress at certain age like they start crawling and walking at different levels.

 How Do You Know Baby Can Swim?

 Factually, it’s untrue that infants can swim; however, they do have two reflexes which may trick anyone thinking that infant can swim into swimming pool,

 Babies show two reflexes—the first one is diving reflex, when your baby goes underwater, he can naturally hold his breath.
 This reflex is remarkable in babies who are two to three months old, and you will not see it once the baby is older than 6 months.

 Another refllex is,when you place your baby stomach-side down in water, infant automatically starts moving arms just like he know how to swim!
 This reflex also fades away after six months of age.
 Both of these reflexes may show that newborns can swim, but do not get the wrong idea.

 Newborns need proper safety and their parents to begin learning movement in the water after 2 months of age.
 You can start by slowly helping your baby practice floating and gliding, with the help of swimming tube in the bathtub.

 Little one around 6 months of age can start taking swim lesson that will introduce them to the world of water, including back float, rollover, freestyling and other swim lessons.
 It is beautiful to see how competent babies are as the way they learn new skills, have a significant effect on their overall development as they keep growing older.

 Where can my baby swim?